 Your situation analysis details the context for your marketing efforts.
 In this section, you will take a close look at the internal and external factors that will influence your marketing strategy.
 Many companies do a SWOT analysis, which combines the external and internal analysis to summarize your strengths, weaknesses, opportunities, and threats.

 The SWOT analysis should also highlight areas where the business will need to improve to compete more effectively.

-These goals will tie into the overall business objectives, but they'll focus only on the portions of the business that marketing can influence.
-For instance, if an overall objective of a company is to increase revenue from repeat business by a certain percentage in the next year, then the related marketing goal might be to get a certain amount of customers to sign up for a rewards program each month.
+The marketing goals will tie into the overall business objectives, but they'll focus only on the portions of the business that marketing can influence.
+For instance, if a company's overall objective is to increase revenue from repeat business by a certain percentage in the next year, then the related marketing goal might be to get a certain number of customers to sign up for a rewards program each month.